MikhailNazarov/ydb-rs-sqlx/README.md

-# ydb-sqlx - Sqlx intergration for ydb-rs-sdk
+# Sqlx intergration for ydb-rs-sdk

 This crate provides Sqlx integration for ydb-rs-sdk.
 It is in under active development.